dangkv/blog_idea/README.md

 # blog_idea
-A repository where i display my ideas of blog topics The goal of this blog is to educate people about good coding practice using Python
+A repository where i display my ideas for blog topics The goal of this blog is to educate people about good coding practice using Python

 ### Topic Ideas